SAADAT-AHMED/hedwig-overloaded.github.io/README.md

 - Path: `./BREAKDOWN/course_name.md`
 - Purpose: Specifies the column breakdown and grading structure for a course
 - Format: Hierarchical list matching CSV column names
+- Here Q1 - 10 (The 10 represents the total marks for that component)
 #### 📝 Example Structure:
 ```text
 Serial